bowman2001/hugo-mod-meta/README.md

 ## Why this new module then?

 This project became necessary out of four reasons:
-1. My image resources are often organized in a way the internal Hugo partials can’t find them.
+1. My resources are organized in a way the internal Hugo partials can’t find them.
 2. My content structure is different from what these templates expect.
 (Simple example: The `.Description` only contains a very short description of the content for navigation links which is too short for the description meta tag.
 I like to use a dedicated SEO description or at least a `.Summary` with one or two full sentences to appear there.)
 3. The Hugo maintainers and core developers are stretched thin and don’t find the time to review pull requests for internal template code.
 There are many stale PRs for these templates with reasonable small improvements.
 This module should provide an alternative, because I don’t want to bother the Hugo maintainers with template problems I can write myself.
 4. Reusability: I don’t want to think about meta tags more than absolutely necessary and will include this module in every project of mine.
 From reading discussions between other developers I get the impression they also reinvented the generation of these tags repeatedly in their projects.
 The overhead of using a configurable module should pay off fast.